Children's Day: Germany

 In Germany, during the Cold War, Children's Day (Kindertag) was handled quite differently in West Germany and East Germany.
-While East Germany (GDR) celebrated International Children's Day (Internationaler Kindertag) on 1 June, West Germany (FRG) celebrated Universal Children's Day (Weltkindertag) on 20 September.
+East Germany (GDR) celebrated International Children's Day (Internationaler Kindertag) on 1 June; West Germany (FRG) celebrated Universal Children's Day (Weltkindertag) on 20 September.

-The customs of Children's Day was also significantly different in West and East Germany.
-In East Germany, the holiday was introduced in 1950 and was then held on a yearly basis for the children.
-On this day of the year, children would typically be congratulated and would receive presents from their parents and did special activities in school, such as field trips and the like.
+The customs of Children's Day were also significantly different in West and East Germany.
+In East Germany, the holiday was introduced in 1950 and was then held yearly.
+On this day of the year, children would typically be congratulated and would receive presents from their parents and would have special activities in school, such as field trips.

 After the reunification of East and West Germany occurred in 1990, Universal Children's Day has become official for whole Germany.
 This, however, was not accepted by large parts of the East German population.
 Most parents still celebrate Children's Day on the former date of 1 June, and public events pertaining to Children's Day take place on 20 September (Weltkindertag).
 Since 2019 it is a state holiday in the former GDR state of Thuringia.